palak363/AngryBirds-GUI-Game/README.md

 - **Bird Types**: There are different types of birds, each with its own unique abilities.
 Some birds may explode on impact, while others may split into smaller projectiles after being launched.
 The player must choose the right bird for the right situation.

 - **Physics-Based Gameplay**: The game simulates realistic physics using **libGDX’s** physics engine.
 Birds fly in arcs, collide with structures, and react with realistic forces.
 Blocks of different materials (wood, stone, etc.) respond differently when hit.

-- **Score Tracking**: The game tracks the player's score based on the number of birds used and the destruction caused.
-Higher scores are achieved by using fewer birds or by causing massive destruction.
-The score is updated live as the player progresses through the game.

 - **Pause and Resume**: The game allows players to pause and resume their progress.
 When the game is paused, the current level, bird positions, and any destroyed objects are saved.
 The player can then return to the game later and pick up where they left off.